WalletHub, Financial Company

 Adding a minor as an authorized user is simple.
 You’ll need only the minor’s name, birthdate, and in some cases, Social Security number.
 Make sure you and the minor you’re thinking of adding to your account are aware of the potential benefits and risks of authorized users before you add them.

 An authorized user is limited to making purchases on the account.
-They typically are unable to do balance transfers or take out cash advances.
+They typically are unable to do balance transfers.
 Only the primary cardholder can make changes to the account like requesting a credit limit increase or adding additional users.
 The primary cardholder can call the issuer’s customer service department to remove an authorized user from their account.
-An authorized can be removed for any reason.
+In fact, an authorized can be removed for any reason.

 Becoming an authorized user is the only way to get credit cards for minors in order to establish credit.
 Once an authorized user is no longer a minor, they can add their own credit card account to the mix.